 BACKGROUND: Alan Horn graduated from Union College and received his MBA from Harvard Business School.
 In 1987, Horn cofounded Castle Rock Entertainment, where as chairman and CEO, he oversaw films and television shows such as A Few Good Men, The Shawshank Redemption,The Green Mile, When Harry Met Sally, City Slickers, In the Line of Fire, and Seinfeld.
 Horn has also served as president and COO of Warner Bros.
-Entertainment and is currently chairman of Walt Disney Studios.
+Entertainment.
+He is currently chairman of Walt Disney Studios.

-ARTS & CULTURE: The Horns have supported outfits such as Geffen Playhouse, Sundance Institute, Greater Los Angeles Zoo Association, LACMA, Motion Picture Television Fund, and American Film Institute.
+ARTS & CULTURE: The Horns have supported organizations such as Geffen Playhouse, Sundance Institute, Greater Los Angeles Zoo Association, LACMA, Motion Picture Television Fund, and American Film Institute.
 Again in Montana, Bigfork Center for the Performing Arts has been supported.

 LOOKING FORWARD: Horn is in his 70s and has been active in philanthropy for years, all the while juggling his career in entertainment.
 Expect the family's steady giving to continue.